 Borrowings under Exterran Holdings' \$900.0 million senior secured revolving credit facility due in July 2016 are guaranteed by certain of our and Exterran Holdings' domestic subsidiaries.
-Our guarantees of borrowings under the existing credit facilities are secured by substantially all of the personal property assets and certain real property assets of certain of our domestic subsidiaries and 65% of the equity interests in certain of our first-tier foreign subsidiaries.
-As of December 31, 2014, Exterran Holdings had \$375.5 million in outstanding borrowings under the existing credit facility.
+Our guarantees of borrowings under the existing credit facility are secured by substantially all of the personal property assets and certain real property assets of our Significant Domestic Subsidiaries (as defined in the credit agreement) and 65% of the equity interests in certain of our first-tier foreign subsidiaries.
+As of June 30, 2015, Exterran Holdings had \$356.5 million in outstanding borrowings under the existing credit facility.

-All of our existing subsidiaries that guarantee indebtedness under the existing credit facility also guarantee the Exterran Holdings' \$350.0 million aggregate principal amount of 7.25% senior notes due
+All of our existing subsidiaries that guarantee indebtedness under the existing credit facility also guarantee Exterran Holdings' \$350.0 million aggregate principal amount of 7.25% senior notes due December 2018, or the "7.25% Notes".

-December 2018.
 Our guarantees of the 7.25% Notes are on a senior unsecured basis, rank equally in right of payment with all of Exterran Holdings' other senior obligations and are effectively subordinated to all of Exterran Holdings' existing and future secured debt to the extent of the value of the collateral securing such indebtedness.
-As of December 31, 2014, Exterran Holdings had \$350.0 million in outstanding borrowings under the 7.25% Notes.
-We are liable in the event Exterran Holdings defaults in its payment obligations or fails to comply with the covenants under the debt agreements or upon the occurrence of specified events contained in the debt agreements, including the event of bankruptcy or insolvency of Exterran Holdings.
-As of December 31, 2014 and 2013, no liabilities relating to such guarantees have been reflected in our combined balance sheets.
+As of June 30, 2015, Exterran Holdings had \$350.0 million in outstanding 7.25% Notes.
+We are liable in the event Exterran Holdings defaults in its payment obligations or fails to comply with the covenants under the credit agreement or upon the occurrence of specified events contained in the credit agreement, including the event of bankruptcy or insolvency of Exterran Holdings.
+As of June 30, 2015 and December 31, 2014, no liabilities relating to such guarantees have been reflected in our combined balance sheets.
 We expect to be released from our obligations under such guarantees prior to or at the completion of the spin-off.